reshmanidhish/formufit-client/README.md

 -Wellness Profile Dashboard:
 Users can view their calculated BMI, body type, lifestyle score, and recommended recipes and workouts.
 -Admin users can login and add recipies,edit or delete them.
+# Technologies Used
+React.js
+Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+Express.js: A fast and minimalist web application framework for Node.js.
+MongoDB Atlas: A cloud-based managed database service for MongoDB.
+Cloudinary: A cloud-based media management platform for image and video file storage.
+Mongoose: A Node.js library providing schema-based data modeling for MongoDB.
+Bootstrap: An open-source framework for developing responsive, mobile-first web projects.
+Workflow